Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

   Enter the time in minutes to wait for each additional comparison attempt if the criterion does not yet match the input data.

 - *Timeout*
-  Enter the time in minutes after which no further attempts should be started and either the input data will be output via the *timeout* output port or the action will fail.
+  Enter the time in minutes after which no further attempts should be started.
+Depending on the configuration, either the input data will be output via the *timeout* output port or the action will fail.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Fail on timeout*
   Enable this toggle to make the action fail after the defined timeout.
 Disable the toggle to output the current input value via the *timeout* output port after the defined timeout.
 By default, this toggle is disabled.

 - *Path*
   Enter the path to the property of the input object to be compared with.
+Use objects or models whose values change by external influences between the tries as input type, since simple input data of a primitive type, for instance *string* or *number*, are static and will never change.

   > [Info] The properties of an entity you can refer to are described in the relevant API documentation.